Behavioral Medicine Service

 Primary and Secondary Clinical Placements:

-Training opportunities are highly individualized and based on fellow’s training goals and primary areas of interest.
-Fellows have the ability to choose two 6-month Primary clinical placements and up to three 4-month Secondary clinical placements.
+Training plans are individualized and based on fellow’s training goals and primary areas of interest.
+Fellows to choose two 6-month Primary clinical placements and up to three 4-month Secondary clinical placements.

 Fellows may create their own training plan from any of the following placement options: